jump-dev/Ipopt.jl/README.md

 ## C Interface Wrapper

-Full documentation for the Ipopt C wrapper is available [here](http://ipoptjl.readthedocs.org/en/latest/ipopt.html);
+Full documentation for the Ipopt C wrapper [is available](https://github.com/jump-dev/Ipopt.jl/blob/master/doc/C_API.md).
-however, we strongly recommend you use Ipopt via JuMP.
+However, we strongly encourage you to use Ipopt with JuMP instead.

 ## `INVALID_MODEL` error